YetAnotherNerd/whatlastgenre/README.md

     * Scores tags while taking personal preferences into account
   * Caches all data received from music sites to make reruns super fast
   * Uses MusicBrainz IDs for searching when available
-  * Optional: gets release type (Album, EP, Anthology, ...) from What.CD (with interactivity mode for ambiguous results)
+  * Optional: gets release info from whatcd (with interactivity if ambiguous)
   * Can be used as plugin in other software, currently:
   [beets](https://github.com/sampsyo/beets)
   * Dry-mode for safe testing